 - Determine the impact of increases of the District's share of the treatment plant operating costs.
 The District's General Manager is on the Board of Trustees for the treatment plant and is actively involved in the budgeting and planning of the required upgrades of the plant. - Determine the effects that inflation will have on the operating costs of the District.
-At the time of this budget, inflation had been about 8-9%. - Forecasting the District's cash reserves requirements for the impact of prior and future capital projects within the District and also the costs of updating the treatment plant to comply with regulatory authorities.
-The District has determined that the customer service fees will need to be increased in 2023 to replenish the reserves for capital projects in the next several years.
+At the time of this budget, inflation had been about 4%. - Forecasting the District's cash reserves requirements for the impact of prior and future capital projects within the District and also the costs of updating the treatment plant to comply with regulatory authorities.
+The District has determined that the customer service fees and impact fees will need to be increased in 2024 to replenish the reserves for future capital projects.
+The Board of Trustees approved the rate increases in November 2022.

-The District did not have any changes in significant priorities and issues from the prior year.
+The District did not have any changes in significant priorities and issues from the prior year, other than the positive aspect of construction costs have decreased and contractor availability has increase related to the District's rehabilitation costs.